yenom/BitcoinKit/README.md

 License
 -------

-BitcoinCashKit is available under the MIT license.
+BitcoinKit is available under the MIT license.
 See the LICENSE file for more info.